 Except she couldn’t.
 Meche will never be completely gone, because for 23 years, Meche lived and loved people, and they loved her in return.
 Meche spent afternoons in college nannying a fourth-grade girl and sometimes her preschooler sister, too.
 Meche loved nannying her so much that she became close friends with her family, and they still have dinner and watch movies together sometimes, and they still call her Meche, and that’s okay, because Wednesday loves that family.

 Meche went to church.
-Yeah, she was way more of a goody two-shoes then Wednesday.
+She was way more of a goody two-shoes then Wednesday.
 When things got really tough for Meche, she would meet with the church pastor and talk and pray with him, and a single-mom from the church who had a big heart and had also been through similar struggles reached out to Meche and became her mentor.
 Later, when Wednesday got into financial trouble and couldn’t mange to support herself anymore, that generous single mom opened her home and a spare bedroom to Wednesday, and that beloved mentor still calls her Meche.

 Meche met a girl in fourth grade who seemed a little weird.
 She was quirky, sarcastic, charismatic and cool.
 She and Meche became friends and stayed friends through elementary school, middle school, high school, college and the years beyond.
 This girl and Meche weren’t just friends anymore, they were sisters.
-When Wednesday sank so deep down into her depression that she truly believed continuing to be alive was impossible, her sister rushed across statelines to be by her side, and this sister still called her Meche.
+When Wednesday sank so deep down into her depression that she truly believed continuing to be alive was impossible, her sister rushed across statelines to be by her side, and this sister still calls her Meche.

 When I decided to stop being Meche and start being Wednesday, I thought that I was transforming myself.
-I thought that I could brush off my struggles in life, like lint off a cashmere sweater.
+I thought that I could brush off my struggles in life, like lint off a sweater.
 I thought I could molt off my years of loneliness and isolation.
 I thought I could change what people called me and suddenly I wouldn’t feel like an awkward loser anymore.
 I am so glad that I was wrong, because I don’t want to brush off the special people in my life who love Meche.